 However, your residence card is considered valid re-entry permission.
 If you leave Japan and return within one year, you will be granted re-entry to Japan if you show your valid residence card and passport when you arrive.

-If you plan on leaving Japan and will not return for over 1 year, you will need to apply for and receive re-entry permission at the Immigration Bureau before you leave Japan.
+If you plan on leaving Japan and will not return for over 1 year, you will need to apply for and receive re-entry permission at the Regional Immigration Services Bureau before you leave Japan.
 The fee for this re-entry permit is 3,000 yen for a single re-entry, or 6,000 yen for multiple re-entries.
 You will receive a re-entry permit label that will be affixed to your passport.